HPC Environment

 Singularity).
 For instance, the chifflot queue, located in Lille,

-contains nodes with NVIDIA P100 GPUs.ssh lille.g5k
+contains nodes with NVIDIA P100 GPUs.chameleon-cuda

 package (the chameleon package variant with CUDA support) is